Sandia National Laboratories Intern - Computer Science Research Institute (CSRI) - R&D Undergraduate - Summer in Albuquerque, New Mexico

 - Pursuing a science, engineering, or math major

 - Ability to work up to 40 hours per week during the summer

-Note: If you have not yet started your undergraduate program, please apply to a high school intern position.
+Please Note: If you have not yet started your graduate program, please apply to a high school intern position.

 - Software development and programming experience (C++, C, Fortran, Matlab, Java, Python)

 - Knowledge or the interest to learn parallel programming such as MPI, OpenMP, and/or threads